rjnp2/Data-Science/tutorial/3. Mathematics/3. Probabilities and Statistics/readme.md

 # Statistics
 ## Counting Techniques

-## 1.Factorial
+   - **Factorial** \
      A positive integer factorial is the product of each natural number up to and including the integer.
      If n is a positive integer, then

           n! = n (n-1) (n-2) ...
 (3)(2)(1)
           n! = n (n-1)!

      A special case is 0!

          0! = 1

-## 2.Permutation
+   - **Permutation** \
      A permutation is an arrangement of objects without repetition where order is important.
      Permutations using all the objects
      A permutation of n objects, arranged into one group of size n, without repetition, and order being important is:

          nPn = P(n,n) = n!
      Example: Find all permutations of the letters "ABC"

          ABC  ACB  BAC  BCA  CAB  CBA
      Permutations of some of the objects
      A permutation of n objects, arranged in groups of size r, without repetition, and order being important is:

          nPr = P(n,r) = n! / (n-r)!

-## 3.Combinations
+- **Combinations**
      A combination is an arrangement of objects without repetition where order is not important.

      **Note:** The difference between a permutation and a combination is not whether there is repetition or not -- there must not be repetition with either, and if there is repetition, you can not use the formulas for permutations or combinations.
 The only difference in the definition of a permutation and a combination is whether order is important.
      A combination of n objects, arranged in groups of size r, without repetition, and order being important is:

          nCr = C(n,r) = n! / ( (n-r)! * r! )

-## 4. Tree Diagram
+- **Tree Diagram**
      A graphical device used to list all possibilities of a sequence of events in a systematic way.
      Pascal's Triangle
      Combinations are used in the binomial expansion theorem from algebra to give the coefficients of the expansion (a+b)^n.
-They also form a pattern known as Pascal's Triangle.
+They also form a pattern known as P        **Pascal's Triangle.**

                                 1
                               1   1
                             1   2   1
                           1   3   3   1
                         1   4   6   4   1
                       1   5  10   10  5   1
                     1   6  15  20  15   6   1
                   1   7  21  35  35  21   7   1
      Each element in the table is the sum of the two elements directly above it.
 Each element is also a combination.
 The n value is the number of the row (start        counting at zero) and the r value is the element in the row (start counting at zero).
-That would make the 20 in the next to last row C(6,3) -- it's in the row #6 (7th row) and position #3 (4th element).

 ## Introduction
 **Definitions**